Top 20 Big Data Tools Used By Professionals in 2024

 Conclusion

 In conclusion, using Big Data tools has become increasingly important for organizations of all sizes and across various industries.
-The tools listed in this article represent some of the most widely used and well-regarded Big Data tools among professionals in 2023.
+The tools listed in this article represent some of the most widely used and well-regarded Big Data softwares among professionals in 2023.
 Whether you’re looking for open-source or closed-source solutions, there is a Big Data tool out there that can meet your needs.
 The key is carefully evaluating your requirements and choosing a tool that best fits your use case and budget.
 With the right Big Data tool, organizations can derive valuable insights from their data, make informed decisions, and stay ahead of the competition.

 To learn all the mentioned technologies related to big data in a more structured and concise manner, you can refer to the following courses or programs by Analytics Vidhya by experienced people.
 After learning, you may be hired by organizations like Deloitte, PayPal, KPMG, Meesho, paisaBazzar, etc. Checkout Analytics Vidhya Courses to Master Big Data Tools and Technologies